You have it, we all have it, and it’s gross. Plaque.

 Some properties in cheese may even coat your teeth, protecting them from acids and re-mineralizing them.

 Cheeses that have been aged are best, Swiss and Cheddar are good picks.
 In some parts of the world, it’s customary to finish a meal with a piece of cheese.
 Turns out that custom is great for your teeth.
 Beginning or ending a meal with a piece of cheese has dental health benefits.
 So pass on dessert and nosh on a piece of delicious aged cheese instead!

 7. Green tea – A super food that’s super at removing plaque

-Another helpful super food, green tea is also receiving recognition for it’s many health benefits including its effectiveness for removing plaque.
-Green tea contains polyphenols which help reduce the amount of bacteria in your saliva and your mouth overall, which results in less plaque forming.
+Another helpful super food, green tea is also receiving recognition for its many health benefits including its effectiveness for removing plaque.
+Green tea contains polyphenols which help reduce the number of bacteria in your saliva and your mouth overall, which results in less plaque forming.

 Another great benefit of drinking green tea is better breath!
 Yup, it kills the stinky microbes in your mouth and leaves it smelling better.

 In fact, it’s been found more effective at freshening breath than chewing gum or sucking on mints.